rubberbandman62/ReqDocumentation/Business-Requirements/Users.md

 ## All Users

 Every user must be registered to use the system.
+If a user is assigned to a project she must be able to add her current estimation for the remaining tasks.

 ## Administrators